anywhere-fitness-webpt174/Back-End/README.md

                 "user_username": "alexpe",
                 "user_email": "madreo@gmail.com",
                 "user_password": "pepevalle"
-                "role": "Instructor"
+                "role": "2"  // Role is based off integer.
+1 being Client, and 2 being Instructor.
+If no role is specified it will default to Client
                 }
-                role will default to "Beginner" If not included

             RESPONSE
                 {